 (I have also sat in hotel lobbies booking through Agoda or Booking.com on my phone as the people on the desk want to charge double the price)

 A strange thing about renting a car is that you will never ever get the car that you booked.
 You will get the choice to choose ‘Fiat Punto or similar’ but the chance of actually getting the car in the picture is slim to none.

 We find this compact class to be ok for our young family and our hand luggage only travel bags.

 We can fit in a Baby Jogger City GT pushchair, 2 hand luggage sized bags, 1 Trunki, 1 Osprey Kestrel Backpack, 2 Ergobaby baby carriers, 2 small backpacks and 2 kids backpacks plus the 2 car seats (yes, we push the limits with carry-on luggage!).

 It is a squeeze though, particularly with this pushchair, to free up more space you may want to consider one of the great lightweight strollers we reviewed recently for some amazingly compact options like the Ergo Metro, Yoyo by Babyzen and Babyjogger City Tour.

 You may find that they give you a bigger car than you booked as the compact ones are the most popular.
 If they do, you should not be charged any extra for the upgrade.

 Which Car Rental Company?

 When booking you will be given a range of options with different rental companies.
 Some of them you will have heard of but some of them you might not have.
-Either way, you can check out company reviews here and Auto Europe includes a star rating.
-We have used Maggiore in Italy with no problems
+Either way, you can check out company reviews here or through Rentalcars.com who display a score rating and have links to customer reviews.
+We have used Maggiore in Italy with no problems.

 It is always best to go for a full to full option when hiring a car.
 That means that you only have to pay for the fuel that you actually use.